violetweather/kafka_docs/docs/context/gacha/gacha.md

 View and purchase several items.

-### Available banners
+### Available websites
-`/gacha banners <choice>`
+`/gacha websites <choice>`

-Gacha games contain banners, these banners will give the user different characters and items.
-The Standard banner will always be available and mostly remain the same, while the Featured banner will include the latest and greatest characters.
+The standard website is Doodle.com, it will always be available and mostly remain the same, while the Featured website will include the latest and greatest characters.

-### Pulling for characters
+### Downloading characters
-`/gacha pull <banner> <choice>`
+`/gacha download <website> <choice>`

-In gacha games, users can select a banner to obtain characters & items from.
-Once that banner is selected, users can choose whether to pull once or multiple times.
-Verify banner information before running pulls!
+Once a wesbsite is selected, users can choose whether to download once or multiple times.
+Verify website information before running downloads!

 ### Searching characters
 `/gacha search <name>`

 All Characters & Items available are searchable.

-### Historical pull record
+### Historical download record
 `/gacha record`

-This command shows a historical record of all pulls.
+This command shows a historical record of all downloads.

 ### Sell items
 `/gacha sell`